Muhammad-Lukman/Discovery-of-Novel-AMR-Determinants-in-E.coli-Through-Machine-Learning/README.md

 - **Primary Outcome** (Notebook 3.6): Demonstrate independent predictive power of novel genes alone

 **Why This Matters**: Traditional AMR surveillance relies on detecting known genes.
 This work demonstrates that:
-1. **55 novel genes** can predict resistance without prior knowledge
+1. **~55 unique novel genes** (from 385 total filtered genes across drugs with overlaps removed) can predict resistance without prior knowledge
 2. Some novel genes **outperform baseline models** (CIP: 0.880 vs 0.758 F1)
 3. Novel genes capture **distinct mechanisms** (biofilm, tolerance, DNA repair) missed by databases

+---

 ## Data Sources and Hierarchical Feature Engineering

-The diagram below illustrates the complete data processing pipeline and hierarchical feature tiers used in this study:
+**Understanding the Data Flow**: Before diving into results, it's essential to understand how we processed raw genomic data through multiple tools to create our hierarchical feature tiers.
+The diagram below maps the complete pipeline from 1,651 raw genomes to the final filtered novel genes.

+The diagram is placed early in this document to clarify the datasets and conventions used throughout the project, helping readers understand the data structure before encountering detailed methodology and results.

 ```mermaid
 graph TD